 This is the most popular wreck dive in the world, and for good reason.
 The SS Thistlegorm was a 128-meter-long British transport ship, which was attacked and sunk in 1941 on its way from Glasgow to Alexandria.

-The ship was carrying a variety of rifles, motorbikes and trucks, plus armored cars, trailers, vehicle parts, radios and rubber boots.
+The ship was carrying a variety of rifles, motorbikes and trucks, plus armoured cars, trailers, vehicle parts, radios and rubber boots.
 All of this sits at the bottom of the ocean, including the ship itself complete with the large hole where the German bomb hit.

 Dive groups now swim around and inside the silty wreck with flashlights to peer at its rusted machine guns, a railway freight car, torpedoes and more.
 You may even spot a few crocodile fish hiding in the sand by the wreck.